Anglo-Chinese School (Independent): History

 Also in 1950, Post School Certificate Classes, later known as Pre-University Classes because they were supposed to prepare students for tertiary education, were set up, and the first batch of girl students was enrolled in ACS.
 Students in the lower grades continued to be all-boys, a practice which persists to this day.
 Thio Chan Bee, the first Asian principal of ACS, took over in 1952.
 During his tenure, both the Cairnhill and Barker Road premises were expanded, the latter with the building of the Lee Hall, a three-storey building housing twelve classrooms and four laboratories.

 In 1986, ACS celebrated its centenary with the publication of a hardback history of the school entitled Hearts, Hopes and Aims.

 ACSP moved out of the Coleman Street campus in 1994; in its place now are the National Archives.
 In 1988 the Ministry of Education started its Independent School programme.
 Independent schools are allowed to be privately funded and subject to less government regulation in setting out their curriculum.
 The school was renamed ACS (Independent); in 1993 the Barker Road campus was vacated and the school moved to Dover Road.
 After strong lobbying by alumni, the Barker Road site was retained for a second secondary school.
 At the same time, Anglo-Chinese Primary School abandoned Coleman Street (the old building now housing the National Archives of Singapore) to share premises with the new secondary school at Barker Road, now named ACS (Barker Road).

 When Bishop Oldham started the school in 1886, he also took in some students as boarders.
 The boarding facility soon expanded and moved into ever-larger premises, first in Bellevue at Oldham Lane, then to Dunearn House at Barker Road.
 In 1986, when ACS celebrated its centennial year, the boarding school known as Oldham Hall moved into new premises within the ACS Barker Road campus.
 It moved back into the rebuilt premises in December 2002 and was renamed ACS Oldham Hall.

 Principals

 The principal of the school is also the school's chief executive officer.
 The first principal of the independent school was Lawrence Chia, an associate professor of chemistry at the National University of Singapore and a Presbyterian elder.
 Chia stepped down at the end of 1993 and one of his two vice-principals was selected to replace him.
 Ong Teck Chin held the post from 1994 to October 2010.
 From 5 October 2010, Fanny Tan was appointed acting principal in his stead, until the appointment of Winston James Hodge as new principal with effect from 21 June 2011.
 Then, in December 2018, Arene Koh was appointed as principal.
+In December 2025, Kevin Pang became the principal after the Ministry of Education's principal rotation for 2026.